Doctor of Educational Leadership (Ed.D.)

 Important features of the program include:

-2. Study of current research, theories and practices in education, leadership, policy, curriculum, and instruction;
+• Study cutting-edge theories and research in education, leadership, policy, curriculum, and instruction.

 Admission Requirements

-1. Master’s degree from an accredited college or university
+1. Master's degree and Baccalaureate degree from an accredited college or university

-*Applicants, if not graduated from U.S. institutions, must submit a course-by-course evaluation of their official university transcript by National Association of Credit Evaluation Services (NACES) (http://www.naces.org), such as the International Education Evaluation (IEE) or World Education Services (WES) (need to choose course-by-course evaluation).
+● Applicants, if not graduated from either U.S. institutions or mainland China institutions, must submit a course-by-course evaluation of their official university degree by the National Association of Credit Evaluation Services (NACES) (http://www.naces.org), such as the International Education Evaluation (IEE) or World Education Services (WES).

-2. Official transcripts of all colleges or universities attended, 3.0 minimum cumulative Grade Point Average (GPA) in last degree attained (lower GPAs may be considered based on overall strength of application)
+2. Official transcripts from all colleges or universities attended, cumulative grade point average (GPA) of 3.0 or higher (lower GPAs will be considered based on strength of overall application)

 3. Optional, not required: Graduate Record Examination (GRE) or Miller Analogies Test (MAT) taken within five years of application